derhansen/sf_event_mgt/README.md

 * Payment processing after successful registration
 * Configurable payment methods
 * Calendar view with possibility to navigate to next/previous month
+* Automatic cache clearing when event has been changed in backend

 **Background**